 Option 2 – a specialist money transfer service

 Instead of sending the money through your bank, you can use a specialist money transfer company, such as Clear Currency.
 Going through these providers is often the best way to transfer large sums of money internationally because:

 - They specialise in international transfers – a money transfer company will have the expertise to help you take advantage of the ever-fluctuating foreign exchange rates and choose the best time to transfer your money.
 Using Clear Currency’s platform, you can transfer any amount of money up to £50,000 on the same day.
 For larger amounts, you can speak to a member of our expert team.

-- They’re secure and reliable – many transfer partners like Clear Currency are registered and regulated by the Financial Conduct Authority (FCA), the conduct regulator for around 51,000 financial services firms and financial markets in the UK.
+- They’re secure and reliable – many transfer partners like Clear Currency are registered and regulated by the Financial Conduct Authority (FCA), the conduct regulator for financial services firms and financial markets in the UK.

 Other ways to transfer money internationally